 February 20, 2019

 There was some science behind the concept as the method pulls from parabiosis, a technique that dates back to the late-1800s.
-According to the National Institutes of Health, parabiosis, the procedure of joining two animals so that they share each other's blood circulation, has revitalized the concept of blood as an accepted drug.
+According to the National Institutes of Health, parabiosis, an operation that joins two animals so that they share each other's blood circulation, has fortified the concept of blood as an accepted drug in modern medicine.

 That said, Ambrosia’s website stated as of Tuesday that the company has “ceased patient treatments,” likely due to an official statement from FDA commissioner Scott Gottlieb and Peter Marks, director of FDA’s Center for Biologics Evaluation and Research.

-“We’re alerting consumers and health care providers that treatments using plasma from young donors have not gone through the rigorous testing that the FDA normally requires in order to confirm the therapeutic benefit of a product and to ensure its safety,” the statement reads.
+“We’re alerting consumers and health care providers that treatments using plasma from young donors have not gone through the rigorous testing that the FDA normally requires in order to confirm the therapeutic benefit of a product and to ensure its safety.”

 “We’re concerned that some patients are being preyed upon by unscrupulous actors touting treatments of plasma from young donors as cures and remedies,” Gottlieb and Marks said in their statement.
 “Such treatments have no proven clinical benefits for the uses for which these clinics are advertising them, and are potentially harmful.”

-Per CNN, the FDA is concerned not only that the plasma itself may be harmful but that the "unproven purposes could also discourage patients suffering from serious or intractable illnesses from receiving safe and effective treatments that may be available to them."
+Per CNN, the FDA is concerned not only that the plasma itself may be detrimental to health, but that the "unproven purposes could also discourage patients suffering from serious or intractable illnesses from receiving safe and effective treatments that may be available to them."